Post job

 coursera

-If those top 10 were a bit out of your price range, you might want to check these schools instead.
-After factoring in in-state tuition and fees, average cost of attendance, admissions rate, average net price and mean earnings after 6 years, we found that these are the most affordable schools for acute care occupational therapy assistants.
+If the best universities for acute care occupational therapy assistants are out of your price range, check out these affordable schools.
+After factoring in in-state tuition and fees, the average cost of attendance, admissions rate, average net price, and mean earnings after six years, we found that these are the most affordable schools for acute care occupational therapy assistants.

 1. SUNY Farmingdale